nhoizey/nicolas-hoizey.com/_posts/2017/11/09-medium-is-only-an-edge-server-of-your-posse-cdn-your-blog-is-the-origin/2017-11-09-medium-is-only-an-edge-server-of-your-posse-cdn-your-own-blog-is-the-origin.md

 If you can't do it right now, let's say hosting your own platform is your long term target.

-You can start by chosing a better platform that Medium to create your content, the origin that will serve all edge platforms you want to have for their greater reach.
+You can start by choosing a better platform that Medium to create your content, the origin that will serve all edge platforms you want to have for their greater reach.

 Such a platform can be Github with [Github Pages](https://pages.github.com/), where your content will more be yours than on Medium.
 You can also use the hosted [Wordpress.com](https://en.wordpress.com/).
 Or whatever where you will be confident enough you won't lose your content, and ownership of it.